mkechagia/Catcher/README.md

 The structure of the experiment folder is the following:

-- `.` contains the scripts for running the experiment using the tools in `tools/`
-- `subjects/` contains the subjects for this experiment.
-Each subject folder contains the `.jar` files required for eRec and EvoCrash.
+- `subjects/` contains the subjects for the experiments.
+Each subject folder contains the `.jar` files of the projects.
 - `tools/` contains the tools required to run the experiment.

 # Execution